What is Hand Lettering?

 Hand Lettering Drills

 The best way to launch into practicing your hand lettering is to engage in drills.
-Hand lettering drills are simply repetitive lines or shapes to help you practice the movement of lettering.
+Hand lettering practice drills are simply repetitive lines or shapes to help you practice the movement of lettering.
 Drills can help you work on thick downstrokes or thin upstrokes.
-They can aid you as you learn how to transition between strokes or curve the line for certain letters.
+They can aid you as you learn how to transition between basic strokes or curve the line for certain letters.
 Besides being great stand-alone practice, drills are excellent for warming up before a lettering session!
-I like to do a page of drills before I sit down and letter anything serious.
+I like to do a page of drills before I sit down and start lettering anything serious.

 Practice in Other Ways

 Besides drills, what other ways can you practice?
 Well, there are lots of ways to practice hand lettering!
-Here are some excellent ways to get practice in.
+Here are some excellent ways to get consistent practice in.

 #1 – While Watching TV